Updated Date: April 21, 2022

 Q: Does this requirement apply to amateur and professional athletes?

 A: Yes, unless they qualify for one of the narrow CDC exemptions.

 Q: Are commercial truckers required to be vaccinated?

 A: Yes, unless they qualify for one of the narrow CDC exemptions.
 These requirements also apply to bus drivers as well as rail and ferry operators.

 Q. Do you expect border wait times to increase?

-A. As travel begins to resume, travel volumes and wait times are expected to increase.
-Travelers should plan for longer than normal wait times and long lines at U.S. land border crossings when planning their trip and are reminded to exercise patience.
+A: As travelers navigate these new travel requirements, wait times may increase.
+Travelers should account for the possibility of longer than normal wait times and lines at U.S. land border crossings when planning their trip and are kindly encouraged to exercise patience.